-Evernote offers 3 tiers of their app: Free, Premium, and Business.
+Evernote offers 3 tiers of its app: Free, Premium, and Business.

 Compared to Evernote Premium, Evernote Free has an upload-size cap and comes with fewer functions, but is powerful enough for most casual users.

 Evernote has realized that the longer their customers use their app, the more valuable it becomes.

 So Evernote can reasonably assume this: As long as they can be useful to users for 35 months, they can count on up to 25% of them turning into paid users.

-This is a very significant decision with a strong referral incentives and distinguishes Evernote from many other web apps.
+This is a very significant decision with strong referral incentives and distinguishes Evernote from many other web apps.